icholy/nick_bot/README.md

 * Respect other members of the Instagram community.

 > We remove [...] content that targets private individuals to degrade or shame them, personal information meant to blackmail or harass someone, and repeated unwanted messages.

+## Credit:

+Idea and code was taken from https://github.com/zikes/chrisify